CP violating signal at DUNE in presence of nonstandard interactions and the role of second oscillation maxima: Theoretical Framework

+The term $P_{0}$ is positive definite, independent of CP phases, and provides the major contribution from the matter effect to the probability.
+The second term, $P_{1}$, corresponds to the standard three-flavor interference between the solar and atmospheric oscillation frequencies, and is sensitive to the intrinsic CP violating phase, $\delta$.
+The third term, $P_{2}$, encapsulates the contribution from non-standard interactions (NSI).
+This term involves the complex NSI coupling and contributes only in the presence of matter, i.e., when $v\neq 0$.
+Based on this theoretical framework, we now proceed to determine the relevant NSI parameters and their corresponding values.
 It is important to emphasize that all numerical results presented in this work are obtained using the standard neutrino oscillation parameters from the NuFIT v6.0 global fit, as listed in Table~\ref{oscparams}.
 The non-standard interaction (NSI) parameters are taken within their allowed $3\sigma$ ranges, also summarized in Table~\ref{oscparams}.
-The reason behind the specific choice of central values for the NSI parameters is illustrated in Fig.~\ref{fig:3nsiparams}, where the oscillogram plots are made at the first oscillation maximum. \begin{enumerate} \item The leftmost panel displays the variation of $\Delta P^{CP}_{\mu e}$ as a function of $\varepsilon_{ee}$ and $\varepsilon_{e\mu}$.
+The choice of the central values for the NSI parameters is motivated by the oscillogram plots shown in Fig.~\ref{fig:3nsiparams} at the first oscillation maximum. \begin{enumerate} \item The leftmost panel displays the variation of $\Delta P^{CP}_{\mu e}$ as a function of $\varepsilon_{ee}$ and $\varepsilon_{e\mu}$.
 It is evident that $\Delta P^{CP}_{\mu e}$ is largely sensitive to $\varepsilon_{e\mu}$, with a negligible contribution is arising from $\varepsilon_{ee}$.
 The enhancement of CP violation is particularly pronounced for positive values of $\varepsilon_{e\mu}$.

 \item The middle panel shows the dependence of \(\Delta P_{\mu e}^{CP}\) on \(\varepsilon_{ee}\) and \(\varepsilon_{e\tau}\).
 Consistent with the previous observation, the plot confirms that \(\Delta P_{\mu e}^{CP}\) remains nearly unaffected by variations in \(\varepsilon_{ee}\), while displaying a significant dependence on \(\varepsilon_{e\tau}\), especially for negative values of it.